Swanson-Hysell/gplates-reconstruct/README.md

 ### Info
 ##### Rotation model
-The following rotation model is used:
+The following rotation model is used by default:

 ````
 Wright, N., S. Zahirovic, R. D. Müller, and M. Seton (2013), Towards